RedSiege/EDD/README.md

-	getforest - returns the name of the current forest getforestdomains - returns the name of all domains in the current forest convertsidtoname - Converts a SID to the corresponding group or domain name (use the -u option for providing the SID value)
+	getforest - returns the name of the current forest getforestdomains - returns the name of all domains in the current forest convertsidtoname - Converts a SID to the corresponding group or domain name (use the -u option for providing the SID value) getadcsservers - Get a list of servers running AD CS within the current domain

 ### Computer Information
 	getdomaincomputers - Get a list of all computers in the domain